Skip to Content

 Oil Leaking From Shifter Seal

-The shifter lever is connected to the shift shift that comes out from the engine case.
+The shifter lever is connected to the shift shaft that comes out from the engine case.
 Most dirt bikes have a rubber oil seal around the shaft to keep the oil in the engine.

 This rubber will get hard over time and lose some of its seal, causing a leak.
 Excessive wear from a lot of use or dirty oil can also ruin the shift shaft seal.